vapid/vapid/README.md

 Heroku | Free or paid tiers.
 One thing to note is that Heroku's file system is ephemeral, so Vapid's `type=image` directives won't work here.
 Glitch | The easiest way to [take Vapid for a test-drive](https://glitch.com/edit/#!/remix/vapid?SECRET_KEY=change-me).

+Or, use the `vapid build` command to export to a static website, and host on S3, [Surge](https://surge.sh/), or the like.

 ## Community

 If you'd like to get involved, and help improve Vapid: